- FEMA Grant: Frequently Asked Questions

 - Fuels Maintenance

-Fire behavior is controlled by three factors: fuels, weather and topography.
+Wildland fire behavior is controlled by three factors: fuels, weather and topography.
 Because it is impractical to control the weather and topography around us, the only practical way to modify fire is by managing its fuel source.
 Fire fuel refers to anything that has the ability to burn and spread fire, like trees, shrubs and dried grass.

 For more information about different Fuels Management treatments see Fuels Management Techniques.